A Climate Café® is simple to get started.

 It’s great to support local Cafés and businesses.
 Do consider whether drinks will be affordable for everyone and if your host venue are happy for you to sit chatting for a while.

-Some are happy to host a Climate Café®, and may even provide a quieter space or a group discount, but always worth checking out the venue in advance and being thoughtful guests!
+Some Cafes are happy to host a Climate Café®, and may even provide a quieter space or a group discount, checking with the venue in advance and being thoughtful guests!